Approximate membership query filter

-Approximate Membership Query Filter (AMQ-Filter) is a group of space-efficient probabilistic data structures that supports approximate membership queries.
-An approximate membership query answers if an element is in a set or not with a false positive rate of $\epsilon$.
+Approximate membership query filters (hereafter, AMQ filters) comprise a group of space-efficient probabilistic data structures that support approximate membership queries.
+An approximate membership query answers whether an element is in a set or not with a false positive rate of $\epsilon$.

-Bloom filters are the most known AMQ-Filter, but there are other AMQ-Filters that support additional operations or have different space requirements.
+Bloom filters are the most known AMQ filter, but there are other AMQ filters that support additional operations or have different space requirements.

-AMQ-Filters have numerous applications, mainly in distributed systems and databases.
+AMQ filters have numerous applications, mainly in distributed systems and databases.
 There, they are often used to avoid network request or I/O operations that result from requesting elements that do not exist.